Rabbits and Raccoons Rescue Roosters

 - Fold R and non-R picture cards in half and put them in a red bag or container.

 - Have the children sit in a circle to take turns passing the red bag.

 - Have each child remove a card and decide if it begins with the letter R.

-- The child will then replace the folded card in the red bag, shake it and pass it along.
+- If the card does not begin with the letter R, have the child put the card back in the red bag, shake the bag, and pass it along.

-- Have the children write r (and uppercase R) letters on the red ribbons (see below) they received for rescuing the roosters.
+- Have the children write the uppercase letter R and lowercase letter r on the red ribbons they received for rescuing the roosters.